Krbin/DND/characters/non-player/Freddy.md

-Mercury dragon that introduced himself first as a door-salesman.
+Mercury dragon that introduced himself first as a door-salesman during the [[Bokor Campaign]].

+#npc